chesteroni/iniread/README.md

 I had bash, php and python scripts and an .ini file with a few variables - mostly the credentials for the database.
 I didn't want to repeat myself.
 Quick googling gave me an answer for each language but no cross-language solution.
 This project is an answer.
-Feel free and use it wherewer you need.
+Feel free and use it wherever you need.

 Other languages: